 And not worrying about the battery can be very liberating.

-With the bike, an empty battery means almost nothing, you just have a regular bike then.
+With the bike, an empty battery means nothing for its functionality – you just have a regular bike then.
 That’s the main reason why electric bikes will also be a very solid option in certain use cases, like for people working in delivery, for example.

 Electric bikes have larger wheels and the rides are more comfortable